 Your site or homepage is password-protected

 If your site has a site-wide password or a page password on the homepage, search engines won't index it.
-You can check if your site has a password by logging out and viewing the site or opening it up in an Incognito or Private browser window.
+You can check if your site has a password by logging out and viewing the site or opening it up in a private browser window.

-Note: If search engines indexed your site prior to adding a password, your site will appear in search results until it's indexed again and the search engine bots are blocked by your password.
+Note: If search engines indexed your site before you added a password, your site will appear in search results until it's indexed again and the search engine bots are blocked by your password.

 Your page has "no index" tags